-Professor Charles D. Barnes, Ph.D., Chairperson Professors: Frigyesi, Kopetzky

-Associate Professors: Crass, Davies, Hughes

-Assistant Professors: Holloway, Lutherer, Nathan, Orem Adjunct Assistant Professors: Chinn, Minnich
+Professor Charles D. Barnes, Ph.D., Chairperson Professors: Frigyesi, Hughes, Kopetzky Associate Professors: Crass, Davies Assistant Professors: Holloway, Lutherer, Nathan, Orem Adjunct Assistant Professors: Chinn, Minnich emodynamics, and metabolism; respiratory physiology; body fluid physiology; endocrine physiology; neurophysiology and biophysics.
+Research work is progressing in the department along each of these areas.
+The program is designed to train persons who will teach and conduct research in medical institutions.

-The Department of Physiology in the School of Medicine offers educational and research programs for students working for professional degrees in medicine, related health sciences areas and advanced degrees in Physiology.
+The Department of Physiology n the School of Medicine offers educational and research programs or students working for professional degrees in medicine, related health sciences areas and advanced degrees in Physiology.

-Graduate School Program: The Department of Physiology offers a graduate program leading to the Master of Science degree and the
+Graduate School Program: The Department of Physiology offers a graduate program leading to the Master of Science degree and the Doctor of Philosophy degree.
+Training in physiology is provided in the following fields of study: cardiovascular physiology including autonomic receptors,